Galser/oracke-rds-ca-read-replica-test/README.md

 }
 ```

-Now let's try to make apply, to create second resource :
+Now let's try to make apply, to create a second resource :

 ```